openlab-at-city-tech/openlab/wp-content/plugins/the-events-calendar/readme.txt

 * [Release Notes](http://m.tri.be/2v)
 * [Forums](http://m.tri.be/2r)

-We hit the [The Events Calendar forum here on WordPress.org](http://wordpress.org/support/plugin/the-events-calendar/) about once a week, assisting users with basic troubleshooting and identifying bugs that have been reported.
+We hit the [The Events Calendar forum here on WordPress.org](https://wordpress.org/support/plugin/the-events-calendar/) about once a week, assisting users with basic troubleshooting and identifying bugs that have been reported.
 (If you are looking for more active support, might we suggest buying a PRO license?
 Our team hits the [Premium Forums](http://m.tri.be/2r) daily.)

 Some things to consider before posting on the forum:

-* Look through existing threads before posting a new one and check that there isn't already a discussion going on your issue.
+* Look through existing threads before posting a new one and check that there isn't already a discussion going on for your issue.
 * Your issue will be solved more quickly if you run a few checks before making a support request.
 Deactivate your plugins one by one - if the issue is fixed by deactivating a plugin you know you've got a plugin conflict.
 To test your Theme, revert to the default Twenty Twelve Theme to see if you are still experiencing the problem.
 If not, your Theme is the issue.
-Please provide this information when making your supper request.
+Please provide this information when making your support request.
 * Sometimes, just resetting your permalinks can fix the issue.
 Visit Events -> Settings -> Permalinks, save your permalinks with a different option and then save with your preferred choice again.
 This can solve events-related problems and can is worth a shot before creating a new thread.

 Still not happy?
 Shoot us an email to support@theeventscalendar.com or tweet to [@TheEventsCal](https://twitter.com/TheEventsCal) and tell us why.
 We'll do what we can to make it right.